As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 That’s why a Seinfeld rewatch on Netflix works as comfort TV.
 It doesn’t try to teach, redeem, or resolve.
 It just mirrors the absurdity of being human and somehow makes it hilarious.

-Our nightly routine has become a kind of reset button.
 After a long day of meetings, messages, and mental clutter, twenty minutes of Seinfeld feels like a pressure valve.
-Two or three episodes in, I’m reminded that the little annoyances that fill a day are the same things that can make life funny.
+A reminder that most of the little frustrations filling our days are also what make life funny.

 Seinfeld isn’t really a show about nothing.
 It’s a show about everything that still drives us nuts — and maybe that’s why it’s still perfect, even now, decades later, streaming from a glowing screen at the foot of the bed.